 I have completed specialized training in this area, and am listed on Dr. Elaine Aron’s site as an HSP-Knowledgeable Therapist.
 Are you an HSP?
 Take the free test by clicking here.

 - Telephone or video sessions

 - OFFICE SESSIONS CURRENTLY UNAVAILABLE DUE TO COVID RESTRICTIONS.
 Teletherapy appointments are available.

 Coaching50 Minute Session

-- Can be held in the office, telephone, or video
+- Can be held by telephone or video

 How much does therapy cost?